-The solution can provide funding of up to £600,000 per case, to meet the cost of high value, complex and heavyweight litigation, too.
+However, it can also apply to a portfolio of lower value claims that, collectively, have a value which make them economic to fund.
+The solution can provide funding to meet the cost of high value, complex and heavyweight litigation, too.

 The starting point is the same as for any dispute – does your case have a good chance of success, and can the opponent afford to pay the amount of your claim and costs?
 If the answer to both of these questions is yes, litigation funding and costs insurance could be available.

-- We will work under a Partial Conditional Fee Agreement (PCFA) meaning that usually, around 60% of our fees are paid as the case progresses and 40% are only paid if the case is successful
+- Depending on the nature of the case, however, it may be preferable for you to make a small contribution to the case costs, and for us to put some of our fees at risk.
+In this scenario, we would work under a Partial Conditional Fee Agreement (PCFA) meaning that a percentage, say 60% of our fees, are paid as the case progresses and 40% are only paid if the case is successful

-- Typically you would have to pay half of the 60% PCFA fees as the case progresses.
+- Under this type of arrangement you would have to pay no more than half of the 60% PCFA fees as the case progresses.
 The other half would be paid by Augusta, as well as all of the other litigation costs, such as court fees, barrister’s fees, and expert’s fees

-- Augusta will arrange insurance, at market leading premiums, to cover your liability to pay the opponent’s costs, should the claim fail.
-Insurance can also be taken to cover 90% of the costs you have paid under the PCFA
+- In conjunction with Augusta, we will arrange insurance to cover your liability to pay the opponent’s costs, should the claim fail.
+Insurance can also be taken to cover any costs you have paid under a PCFA, if applicable

-This form of litigation funding means that you can pursue a damages claim at a fraction of the usual cost, and the downside risk of losing would be as little as 2% of the total costs of bringing the case.
+This form of litigation funding means that you can pursue a damages claim at a fraction of the usual upfront cost, and the downside risk of losing can be reduced to virtually nothing, or a very small percentage of the total costs of bringing the case.